linozen/exocortex/content/refs/python-for-everybody.md

 ['b', 'c']
 ```

-##### Exercise 8.1: {#exercise-8-dot-1}
+##### Exercise 8.1:

-Write a function called chop that takes a list and modifies it, removing
+Write a function called chop that takes a list and modifies it, removing the
-the first and last elements, and returns None.
-Then write a function
+first and last elements, and returns None.
+Then write a function called middle
-called middle that takes a list and returns a new list that contains all
+that takes a list and returns a new list that contains all but the first and
-but the first and last elements.
+last elements.

-##### Solution {#solution}
+##### Solution

 ```python
 t1 = ["a", "b", "c"]